 - 1. The Core may not double count to meet any other General Requirement. - 2.
 No course may fulfill more than two requirements.
 Examples: Social Science plus Race and Ethnic Studies; Social Science plus major.
 A course may meet only one of the four Breadth of Study requirements (i.e., Fine Arts, Letters, Natural Sciences, or Social Sciences). - 3.
 A course used to demonstrate minimum language or mathematics competency may be double counted toward major(s) and/or minor(s) under the conditions outlined below. - 4.
 Up to two courses (including prerequisite courses) may double count towards each of two majors (but not also a General Requirement).
 Students may exceed this double counting limit if the total number of unduplicated courses on the approved Senior Major Form for each major (excluding senior seminar and thesis) is at least six courses. - 5.
 Up to one course (including prerequisites) may double count toward each of two minors (but not also a General Requirement).
 Students may exceed this double counting limit if the total number of unduplicated courses on the approved declaration form for each minor is at least five courses. - 6.
 Up to one course (including prerequisite courses) may double count between a major and a minor (but not also a General Requirement).
 Students may exceed the above double counting limits if the total number of unduplicated courses on the approved Senior Major Form is at least six courses and the total number of unduplicated courses on the approved minor declaration form is at least five courses.

 The Discussion of Requirements sections detail the above areas.
 Upon entering Scripps College, a student is assigned a faculty adviser who will aid in arranging a program of studies suitable to the student's interests, previous training, and academic objectives.
-She is expected to consult with her adviser throughout each year regarding her academic plans.
-Residence Requirement for Graduation A minimum of 16 courses, evidenced by a minimum of two years in regular, full-time attendance, must be completed in residence at Scripps, including the final eight courses.
+The student is expected to consult with an adviser throughout each year regarding academic plans.

+Residence Requirement for Graduation

+A minimum of 16 courses, evidenced by a minimum of two years in regular, full-time attendance, must be completed in residence at Scripps, including the final eight courses.
 Affiliated off-campus study programs meet residence requirements.
 Normally, students may enroll in an affiliated off-campus study program for a maximum of two semesters; transfer students usually are allowed only one semester in an affiliated off-campus study program.
 A petition for an exception to residence requirements will be considered by the Committee on Academic Review.

-Degree Completion and Commencement Participation Students may participate in commencement exercises upon satisfactory completion of all degree requirements as verified by the registrar.
+Degree Completion and Commencement Participation

+Students may participate in commencement exercises upon satisfactory completion of all degree requirements as verified by the registrar.
 Satisfactory completion is demonstrated by a minimum grade point average of 6.0 (C) in the major(s), minor(s), and cumulatively and at least a C in Writing 50.
 The cumulative grade point average is calculated only on courses taken at The Claremont Colleges or on an affiliated off-campus study program (study abroad) as a Scripps student.
 The grade point average in the major(s) and minor(s) excludes grades received in courses prerequisite to the major(s) or minor(s).
 Students are normally expected to complete degree requirements published in the catalog and/or addendum of their first semester of enrollment.

 Degrees are granted effective October 18 for students completing requirements over the summer, effective January 20 for students completing requirements during the fall semester, or effective in May at the end of the spring semester.
 Students completing requirements the preceding October and January will be invited to participate in the subsequent May commencement activities.

-ENROLLMENT The College believes in the educational validity of the four-course program for each semester.
-The rate of progress toward the degree may be accelerated or diminished, and individual students are advised to consider their own powers and preparation in determining the rate at which they move forward.
-A student may register for a maximum of five and three-quarters courses in one semester; three courses are the minimum for a full-time program.
-Certain degree-seeking students may, after consultation with their academic adviser and the registrar, enroll on a part-time basis for a short period of time.
-Full-time residential students will be expected to complete degree work in no more than 10 semesters.
-Permanent Part-Time Student Status Students wishing to complete a Scripps B.A. degree on a part-time basis must request permanent part-time status and may enroll in no more than two and three-quarters courses per semester for their entire program at Scripps.
-The student will pay the current per-course fee plus student body fees.
-Permanent part-time students enrolled half time (a minimum of one and one-half courses) may be eligible for financial aid, as funds permit.
-Students must see the registrar to request permanent part-time status.
-Students must also see the registrar to request temporary part-time status for one semester.
-Second Major After the B.A.
+Second Major After the BA